The best ways to lose weight: your fat-loss FAQs answered!

 Should I do cardio or weights first in a workout?

 You should always lift weights first, and only do cardio at the end of the session.
 For example, when cardio is introduced in the New Body Plan programmes it’s a type of high-intensity interval training (HIIT) cardio we call “Fat-Loss Finishers”, the name of which gives a big clue that these happen at the end of each workout.

 The reason is simple.
 Lifting weights requires you to be mentally and physically fresh so you can apply yourself fully to lift safely and get the most out of every set.
 Cardio can be done when you are already fatigued to get your heart rate high and “empty the tank” of energy to maximise the number of calories burned.
 If you do cardio first you’ll be trying to lift heavy weight in a fatigued state, and so run a higher risk of injury.

 So always do weights first when you’re fresh and raring to go, and finish with HIIT to burn the maximum number of calories. to burn even more calories.
 Here’s why HIIT burns more calories than a long and slow jog.
 And avoid the most common cardio mistakes to maximise your training time and burn fat faster.

-How do I know what weight I should use for each lift?
+What weight I should use for each lift?

 To find your perfect transformation plan, take the New Body quiz!